Guy Wolstenholme: Professional career

+Senior career

-Wolstenholme played on the Senior PGA Tour (now the Champions Tour) in the United States in 1982 and 1983.
-He recorded two runner-up finishes, in the 1982 Greater Syracuse Senior's Pro Golf Classic and the 1983 Daytona Beach Seniors Golf Classic, and ended the season 8th on the money list in 1983.
+Wolstenholme played on the Senior PGA Tour in the United States in 1982 and 1983.
+He recorded two runner-up finishes, at the 1982 Greater Syracuse Senior's Pro Golf Classic and the 1983 Daytona Beach Seniors Golf Classic, and ended the season 8th on the money list in 1983.

+Personal life

+In 1960, his son, Gary was born.
+Gary had a successful career as an amateur golfer before turning pro late in life.

 Wolstenholme died in 1984 after losing his fight against cancer.